Centre for Exploration Targeting (CET)

 Specialist courses offered:

-- Short course on mineral systems, Korean Institute of Geosciences and Mineral Resources
+- Short course on mineral systems: principles and genetic concepts

 Fluent in English and Italian.
 Good working knowledge of Latin, Portuguese, French and Spanish